alex-mac/Notes/Discrete Mathematics/Propositions.md

 > Inverse:
 > ¬p → ¬q

-An implication and it's contrapositive / Inverse / Converse always have the same truth value.
+An implication and it's contrapositive  have the same truth value.

+When two compound propositions always have the same truth value, they are **equivalent**.
+An implication and its contrapositive are **equivalent**.
+An implication's inverse and the same implication's converse are **equivalent**.

+>If it is raining, then the home team wins.

+Contrapositive: If the home team does not win, then it is not raining.

+Inverse: If it is not raining, then the home team loses.

+Converse: If the home team wins, then it is raining.

 ## Biconditionals